codecontemplator/articles/hylomorphisms/readme.md

 data Tile = Tile { _tileId :: Int, _tileSides :: [Side] }
 ```

 Tiles are arranged onto a board.
 The mental model of a board is a two-dimensional array where each position is either empty or populated with a tile.
 Arrays are inconvenient to expand and it is also inefficient to enumerate candidate positions for new tiles.
-For that reason the following data structure is used instead
+For these reasons the following data structure is used instead

 ```haskell
 type Index = (Int,Int)